oskarm2003/picstop-api/src/controller/tag/doc.md

 Deletes the tag.
 Data (album_name, photo_name, tag_name) is provided in the url.
 Requires authorization if the photo has an owner.
+**If album_name set to anonymous the photo will be searched in the _shared album.

 possible outcomes:
     200 - success